Jahia/widen-asset-picker/doc/en/provider.md

 The provider is an implementation of an External Data Provider (EDP).
 In jContent, an EDP is used :
-1. to map an external asset to a jContent node (JCRNodeWrapper)
+1. to map an external asset to a JCR node (JCRNodeWrapper)
 2. to create a tree hierarchy to browse nodes in content explorer
-3. to enable the search capabilities for an external asset via lucene (used by default content picker) or *Augmented Search*
+3. to enable the search capabilities for an external asset via lucene (used by the default content picker) or *Augmented Search*
 4. to add new properties to an external asset.
-A user can contribute those properties
+A user can contribute these properties

 The main example of an EDP is the [tmdb-provider][tmdbProvider].